bobev18/py3chess/README.md

 --- initial naive_moves for a piece need to be processed via the current naive_moves method !!! also for newly created pieces (pawn promos), the initial state also needs to be done via the current method !!!

-Added embeded inner ifs for un/block methods in Path.
+Added embedded inner ifs for un/block methods in Path.
 Moved heat accumulation to single separate cycle in the end of process_actions Added sorting of subnodes in chesstree to ensure consistency of move considerations for the cProfile tests

 Using piece.raw_moves is a bug, because that is not updated after change in piece.location
+BUG: currently  `others` relies on `raw_moves` -- should add test Maybe not a bug - added test, and it passes without changes to the use of raw_moves Well, turns out that board.relocate calls piece.init_moves(), which updates raw_moves